Stalius4/hip_hop/README.md

 ### my challenges

-How to move nav bar on top of the line with hover without moving line and other objects.
+How to change color and move nav bar on top of the line below when hover on it without moving line and other objects.